exonum/exonum-doc/src/advanced/network.md

 requests are generally not authenticated.

-Full nodes use [Actix-web framework](https://actix.rs) to implement REST HTTP API.
+Full nodes use [Actix-web framework](https://actix.rs) to implement REST HTTP API and WebSockets.
 Addresses for public and private API endpoints are specified in the [`api`](../architecture/configuration.md#api) section of the local configuration.

 ### Service Endpoints